Youth Improv 101: Basics

 - 414 East 9th Street Tucson, AZ, 85705 United States (map)

-Our Youth Improv 101 class is an introduction to improv for 12-17 year olds and will teach you the two most important words in the improvisers vocabulary: “Yes, And.”
-These two seemingly simple words open up the door to our six week course that will provide your foundation for comedy improvisation: team-building, trust, speed, active listening, and agreement.
-Over the six weeks you will specifically learn: grounded scene work, how to develop relationships, create characters, and cultivate the environment within improv scenes.
+Our Youth Improv 101 class is an introduction to improv for 8-12 year olds.
+This class focuses on instinctive play and creativity as a way to develop confidence, improve listening and speaking skills, and work in groups effectively.
+We practice improv games and learn the basics of quality scenework.
+Over the six weeks you will specifically learn games that promote: grounded scene work, how to create characters, and how to cultivate the environment within improv scenes.
 Students learn to be fearless and have fun on stage using the TIM approach to improv.

 Zack started improvising at the U of A, first in Comedy Corner – when there weren’t enough sketches to fill out a show – and then with the Charles Darwin Experience.
 After graduation, he moved to Chicago for “improv grad school.”
 He completed the training programs at IO and the Annoyance and performed on Harold and other long-form teams for 3 years before he ran away with the circus.
 Once he finally returned to Tucson, he was elated to discover an outstanding improv community at TIM.
 When not performing, coaching, or teaching improv, he can be found teaching English to 5th graders or clowning around with The WonderFools!
 He learns more about improvising every day and is proud and honored to do so with the fantastic humans of TIM.